Xennet/xennetdocs/README.md

 #### Circuits

-When xennetd is launched, it discovers peers for the sake of downloading the blockchain and broadcasting transactions, just like Bitcoin's bootstrap.
+When Zennetd is launched, it discovers peers for the sake of downloading the blockchain and broadcasting transactions, just like Bitcoin's bootstrap.
 We call those peers the *Blockchain Peers*.
-When xenfsd is launched, it should initiate a xennet connection with other nodes participating in the XenFS network, since it is planning to hire services from them (storage, download etc.).
+When xenfsd is launched, it should initiate a Zennet connection with other nodes participating in the XenFS network, since it is planning to hire services from them (storage, download etc.).
 Such peers will be called the *Working Peers*.
 The set of all working peers of a specific node form the node's *circuit*.

-To bootstrap XenFS with working peers, the client broadcasts a standard Xennet task announcement, with default XenFS or user-custom properties.
-The Xennet nodes accepting this task are the initial working peers of XenFS.
+To bootstrap XenFS with working peers, the client broadcasts a standard Zennet task announcement, with default XenFS or user-custom properties.
+The Zennet nodes accepting this task are the initial working peers of XenFS.

 When a large file is downloaded, or with applications such as video streaming, the XenFS client will initiate a connection with working peers holding the desired file parts.
 Until this finishes, the existing working peers transfer the parts by recursively requesting them from their own working peers.